If you need funds for

 Can 1031 Exchange Be Used for Second Home?

-No. A primary residence, secondary residence or vacation home do not qualify for like-kind exchange.
+No. A primary residence, secondary residence, or vacation home does not qualify for a like-kind exchange.

 Can 1031 Exchange Be Used for Stocks?